Reception Topics - 2022/23

-Below are the whole school topics for the year in which all children in reception will participate.
-In addition to these planned activities children will regularly be encouraged to think of some of their own ideas which we incorporate into our planning.
-Children’s ideas are collected by use of termly ‘topic webs’ and through weekly class discussions.
+Below are the whole school topics for the year in which all children in Reception will participate.
+In addition to these planned activities, children will regularly be encouraged to think of some of their own ideas, which we will incorporate into our planning.
+Children’s ideas are collected through weekly class discussions and observations.
 We value all children’s contributions towards our planning, and by allowing children to share their own interests and ideas they continue to be motivated learners.
-Alongside the topics below we also look at a wide range of seasonal and religious festivals throughout the year such as Diwali, Harvest, Christmas, Chinese New Year, Easter, Holi and Tanabata.
+Alongside the topics below, we also look at a wide range of seasonal and religious festivals throughout the year such as Diwali, Harvest, Christmas, Chinese New Year, Easter, Holi and Tanabata.

 Spring Term (First Half)

 Let’s blast off into space!
 We will explore space through various storybooks, including Whatever Next and Journey, and we will retell these stories in our own words.
 We will be learning about astronauts and the children will have opportunities to participate in space role-play.
 The children will create their own aliens using a variety of media and create their own stories with them!
 We will have the opportunity to create and design different space transport using junk modelling and other materials.
 The children will develop shape knowledge and be introduced to addition, as well as measuring linked to the weekly theme.

 Spring Term (Second Half)

 Core Books: Traditional Tales and Lost and Found